Two-stage coding over the Z-channel: Two-stage encoding algorithm

-On the second stage, we transmit a codeword of random code with rate $R_2+o(1)$ whose codewords have the normalized Hamming weight $1/2$.
-The receiver decodes the message correctly if $\tau_2\le \tau^*(R_2,1,1/2) + o(1)$. \end{enumerate} If the required conditions fulfill for all possible $\tau_1$ with $0\le \tau_1 \le \min(\omega,\tau/\alpha)$, then the encoding strategy provided can correct up to $\tau n$ asymmetric errors.
-More formally, we derive the following statement \begin{theorem} For any positive integer $L_{up}$, the maximal asymptotic rate of two-stage error-correcting codes for the Z-channel satisfies
+If both conditions~\eqref{eq: first cond} and~\eqref{eq: second cond} are satisfied for all possible $\tau_1$ with $0\le \tau_1 \le \min(w_1,\tau/\alpha)$, then the proposed encoding scheme transmits $2^{R_1\alpha n}$ messages and can correct up to $\tau n$ asymmetric errors.
+By taking $\epsilon\to 0$, we derive the following statement. \begin{theorem} For any positive integer $L_{up}$, the maximal asymptotic rate of two-stage error-correcting codes for the Z-channel satisfies